Gavin-OP/CSCI3100-ChatU/README.md

 ## Frontend Module Design

 > Recommend reading: CSCI2720 chapter 6, 9
-> The number of 👍 represents the difficulty of the module.
+> The number of ⭐ represents the difficulty of the module.

-👍1 header  i: login ii: User, icon and dropdown. iii: admin （ZHX）
-👍👍👍<6 tweet card: only the small box and its comment.
-7 retweet card > (ZHX).
+1. Header
+   - Features: logo, navigation bar, avatar, dropdown
+   - Difficulty: ⭐
+   - People in Charge: OP
+   - Versions:
+     - Login page header
+     - User page header
+     - Admin page header
+   - Usage
+      1. write `import { NavigationBar } from './Navbar.js';` at the begining of the file to import the header module
+      2. write `<NavigationBar page='login' />`, `<NavigationBar page='user' />`, `<NavigationBar page='admin' />` like a basic HTML element in the return part.
+The codes are for login, user, and admin respectively.

+2. Tweet Card
+   - Features: comment
+   - Difficulty: ⭐⭐
+   - People in Charge: OP

+3. Retweet Card
+   - Features:
+   - Difficulty: ⭐
+   - People in Charge: OP

 👍2 login, register  central components (LZX).